This ginger beef stir fry recipe is another of our easy dinner recipes. It features an easy marinade and lots of tasty, healthy vegetables.

 Tips and Variations:

 - Up the vegetable content.
-Add frozen peas, broccoli, chopped tomatoes, chopped onions or sliced mushrooms.
+Add frozen peas, broccoli, chopped tomatoes, chopped onions, celery or sliced mushrooms.

-- Omit the sugar for a sugar free or diabetic recipe.
+- Omit the sugar for a healthier sugar free or diabetic recipe.
 It will still taste good.
+(Yes, diabetics can eat a bit of sugar, but all carbs add up and I leave it out).

 - Start boiling water for the noodles before you begin cooking the ginger beef.
 Prep the vegetables while the water comes to a boil, then begin cooking the beef and vegetables.
 The same with the rice.
 They take longer to cook than the dish takes to make.